BiologyTools/BioGTK/README.md

 - Install Mac package manager [homebrew.](https://brew.sh/)
 - From brew install [GTK3.](https://formulae.brew.sh/formula/gtk+3#default)
 - Download the BioGTK application for either OSX-x64 or OSX-Arm from releases.
-- If you experience a crash when opening a new TabsView the fix is runnning the application via terminal, by opening the package contents by right click and then double clicking BioGTKApp.
-This will open the application via terminal and show any warnings or errors.
+- Make the file executable by opening terminal in the extracted folder and running "chmod 755 BioGTKApp"

 ## Sample Tool Script
 ```